andrew-rayco/fvition/README.md

 - `yarn build`: Builds the application for production.
 - `yarn preview`: Previews the production build locally.
 - `yarn lint`: Runs ESLint to analyze code for potential errors.

+### Deployment

+The app is continuously deployed on Vercel, with each commit to the main branch automatically initiating a production build and deployment.

 ## Data Source